 It is estimated that there are 4-5 million sadhus in India.
 As far as I could tell, they were all at the Kumbh Mela without exception (I counted them all).
-Suffice to say that a week at the Kumbh Mela is a sadhu-intensive experience.
+Suffice it to say that a week at the Kumbh Mela is a sadhu-intensive experience.
 Early on during our visit, we witnessed the initiation of a large group of men into Shiva brotherhood.
 These men were sitting near the water, naked except for a loincloth and with a shaved head except for a patch of hair left on the top.
 As we arrived, they were attentively listening to a guru.
-Soon after, they were instructed to make an offering in the adjacent holy river at which point they all stood up and went to the river.
-They then were invited to go to the “sadhu camp” and we followed along.
+Soon after, they were instructed to make an offering in the adjacent holy river, at which point they all stood up and went to the river.
+They then were invited to go to the “sadhu camp,” and we followed along.
 There, the newly initiated sadhus sat together around a fire, sharing some cannabis.